 Dr Brian Weiss, author of Same Soul, Many Bodies, uses hypnosis to conduct past life regressions.
 The belief being that our souls incarnate numerous times and they are the central hub through which we can access a whole string of lives.
 Weiss uses the technique therapeutically to find the causes of present-life emotional traumas by allowing the soul to take the person back to the life in which the current issue originated.
 This alone is often sufficient to provide immediate emotional relief or at the very least highlights what needs to be done to remedy the problem.

-Dr Michael Newton, author of Journey of Souls, also uses hypnosis, but instead of taking people back to past lives, he specialises in taking people back to the times between lives on Earth, when their souls are in the afterlife realms.
+Dr Michael Newton, author of Journey of Souls, also uses hypnosis, but instead of taking people back to past lives, he specialises in taking people back to the times between lives on Earth, when their souls were in the afterlife realms.
 The fact that thousands of different subjects all give similar accounts of the afterlife surely adds weight to the argument that the soul and reincarnation are real.
 Perhaps the most interesting fact from Michael Newton’s research is that the soul actually remains in “heaven” throughout an Earthy incarnation and that it sends down a portion of its energy field or essence to inhabit the human body.
-When the body dies the soul essence returns to its source, taking with it all its memories and experiences, and re-unites with the actual soul.
-As you will see later in the book, this information is in complete agreement with Esoterics.
+When the body dies the soul essence returns to its source, taking with it all its memories and experiences, and re-unites with the main soul.
+As you will see later in the book, this information is in complete agreement with esoteric understanding.

 Dr Ian Stevenson, author of Where Reincarnation and Biology Intersect, has documented hundreds of cases where injuries sustained in past lives correlate with birthmarks or birth defects in their present life.
 He also writes about young children who spontaneously talk about memories of past lives, even in cultures that do not believe in reincarnation.
 Some of the children he interviewed had memories of a time between lives.
 They reported a place like heaven and being given some choice as to when and where to be reborn, and even in selecting their future parents.
 Some also said that being reborn is not a punishment for past bad karma, but rather an opportunity for a soul to grow spiritually, which supports the research of Michael Newton and Brian Weiss.
 Stevenson also wrote about a woman who was undergoing regression therapy after being raped.
 She was regressed to a time prior to her birth and reported that she had decided that a traumatic incident would be needed at that time of her life in order to change its path.